Contents

 Too Much Light.

-With their flat or angled positions, skylights gather dirt and particles at a higher rate than windows.
-If you occasionally clean your windows, you’ll need to clean up the skylight more often.
-Plus, mounting the roof is the only method to clean up the outside of a skylight.
+With their flat or angled positions, skylights gather dirt and particles at a greater rate than windows.
+If you occasionally clean your windows, you’ll require to clean the skylight regularly.
+Plus, installing the roof is the only method to clean the outside of a skylight.

 Size (Width by Height) Cost.